Kembra Pfahler: 1980s: East Village Scene

-During the 1980s, Pfahler worked as a Calvin Klein model, during an advertising campaign in the heroin chic style.
+Also during the 1980s, Pfahler worked as a Calvin Klein model, during an advertising campaign in the heroin chic style.
 She appeared as a model in the photographs accompanying the article "These Children that Come at You with Knives" written by Legs McNeil and Gillian McCain in a 1999 issue of Pop Smear Magazine.
 In this comic-book style layout depicting the Manson Family, Pfahler played Sharon Tate alongside Maynard James Keenan as Charles Manson.